Cars (film): Accolades

 Cars had a highly successful run during the 2006 awards season.
 Many film critic associations such as the Broadcast Film Critics Association and the National Board of Review named it the best Animated Feature Film of 2006.
 Cars also received the title of Best Reviewed Animated Feature of 2006 from Rotten Tomatoes.
-Randy Newman and James Taylor received a Grammy Award for the song "Our Town", which later went on to be nominated for the Academy Award for Best Original Song (an award it lost to "I Need to Wake Up" from An Inconvenient Truth).
-The film also earned an Oscar nomination for Best Animated Feature alongside Monster House, but both films lost to Happy Feet.
-Cars was also selected as the Favorite Family Movie at the 33rd People's Choice Awards.
+Randy Newman received a Grammy Award for Best Song Written for Visual Media for the song "Our Town", which went on to be nominated for the Academy Award for Best Original Song (an award it lost to "I Need to Wake Up" from An Inconvenient Truth).

+The film earned an Oscar nomination for Best Animated Feature with Monster House, but both films lost to Happy Feet.
+Cars was selected as the Favorite Family Movie at the 33rd People's Choice Awards.
 The most prestigious award that Cars received was the inaugural Golden Globe Award for Best Animated Feature Film.
-Cars also won the highest award for animation in 2006, the Best Animated Feature Annie Award.
-In 2008, the American Film Institute nominated this film for its Top 10 Animation Films list.
-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 322.
+Cars won the highest award for animation in 2006, the Best Animated Feature Annie Award.
+In 2008, the American Film Institute nominated Cars for its Top 10 Animation Films list.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 322.

 Video game

-A video game of the same name was released on June 6, 2006, for Game Boy Advance, Microsoft Windows, Nintendo DS, GameCube, PlayStation 2, PlayStation Portable, and Xbox.
+A video game was released on June 6, 2006, for Game Boy Advance, Microsoft Windows, Nintendo DS, GameCube, PlayStation 2, PlayStation Portable, and Xbox.
 It was also released on October 23, 2006, for Xbox 360 and November 16, 2006, for Wii.

 Much like the film, the video game got mainly positive reviews.
-GameSpot gave 7.0 out of 10 for Xbox 360, Wii, and PlayStation 2 versions, 7.6 out of 10 for the GameCube and Xbox versions, and 7.4 out of 10 for the PSP version.
+GameSpot gave it 7.0 out of 10 for Xbox 360, Wii, and PlayStation 2 versions, 7.6 out of 10 for the GameCube and Xbox versions, and 7.4 out of 10 for the PSP version.
 Metacritic gave 65 out of 100 for the Wii version, 54 out of 100 for the DS version, 73 out of 100 for the PC version, 71 out of 100 for the PlayStation 2 version, and 70 out of 100 for the PSP version.

 Similar films

 Marco Aurélio Canônico of Folha de S.Paulo described The Little Cars series (Os Carrinhos in Portuguese), a Brazilian computer graphics film series by Vídeo Brinquedo, as a derivative of Cars.
 Canônico discussed whether lawsuits from Pixar would appear.
 The Brazilian Ministry of Culture posted Marcus Aurelius Canônico's article on its website.

-It has also been noted that the plot of Cars mirrors that of Doc Hollywood, a 1991 romantic comedy which stars Michael J. Fox as a hotshot young doctor who eventually acquires an appreciation for small town values and falls in love with a local law student as result of being sentenced to work at the town hospital after causing a traffic collision in a small town.
-Some have gone so far as to say that the makers of Cars plagiarized the script of Doc Hollywood.
+It has also been noted that the plot of Cars mirrors Doc Hollywood, a 1991 romantic comedy that stars Michael J. Fox as a young doctor who acquires an appreciation for small town values and falls in love with a local law student, a result of being sentenced to work at the local town hospital after causing a traffic accident.
+Some allege that the makers of Cars plagiarized the script of Doc Hollywood.